There are two import foods I can’t live without: peanut butter and oats.

 Let’s talk about oats–I’ll get to the peanut butter later.
 Sometimes I buy Quaker Oats in bulk from online import stores; sometimes I buy Alishan or Alara jumbo organic oats at Diamond in Omicho Market; sometimes I get Nisshoku oatmeal from the regular supermarket, though I prefer bigger oats.
 At any rate, there’s a constant supply of oatmeal in my kitchen, which keeps my cereal-obsessed American self quite happy, especially in the dead of the Hokuriku winter when the morning oatmeal warms the kitchen and dining room.

 That’s where overnight oats come in!
 It’s like making cold cereal — requires no heat and barely any effort, just 5 minutes before you go to bed!

-I first encountered the concept via Homemade Adventure‘s awesome oatmeal series, and was interested because the blogger from whom she found the recipe likes to put her overnight oats in nut-butter jars (ugh, that word) to uses that last little bit at the end that’s impossible to get with the knife or spoon, and I was immediately incensed.
-How dare she have fancy nut butter when I have to pay through the nose for imported stuff and can’t find enough peanuts in one place to grind my own?!
+I remember when I first encountered the concept (via Homemade Adventure‘s awesome oatmeal series): using nut-butter jars to make the oatmeal so that last little bit at the end that’s impossible to get with the knife or spoon, and I was immediately incensed.
+How dare people have fancy nut butter when I have to pay through the nose for imported stuff and can’t find enough peanuts in one place to grind my own?!
 (I told you I was serious about my peanut butter.)
 Oh, it must be so nice having access to organic sunflower butter and chia seeds!
 HOW FANCY.